 The rise of practical learning after school

 Parents, frustrated by the decline in experiential learning in schools, have taken the problem into their own hands (play on words), and toy and game makers have reacted to the trend.
 These toys and games have given families the ability to teach their children critical skills through play when and where they want.
+Check out this article about Tips for Cultivating Critical Thinking for Kids.

 After school programs have also reached and are working to meet the growing demand for kinesthetic learning activities.
 Many after-school programs focus primarily on the concept of learning through play and provide children with excellent opportunities to participate in school subjects in new and exciting ways after school programs are also wonderful environments for children to learn about things they would not usually be exposed to in a classroom.
 Lately, Maker Fairs has begun to appear throughout the country, encouraging children and their families to experience a world of creativity and learning outside the classroom.